pedrocrisp/springerlab_methylation/SeqCap/README.md

 /home/springer/pcrisp/ws/refseqs/maize/Zea_mays.AGPv4.dna.toplevel.fa
 ```

+**Methods summary**
+Reads were aligned with bsmap v2.74 with the following parameters -v 5 to allow allow 5 mismatches, -r 0 to report only unique mapping pairs, -p 1, -q 20 to alloq quality trimming to q20, -A AGATCGGAAGAGCGGTTCAGCAGGAATGCCG adapter sequence.
+Output file is in SAM format to allow custom QC and sorting (because some reads are not properly paired).

 ### Step 3 fix sam files

 The output sam files produced by bsmap contain incorrect sam flags.
 Where PE reads map to different choromsomes the reads are still marked as correctly paird.
 This breaks picard tools, therefore, fix using samtools fixsam.
 Also make bams, sort and index (incase we want to vies these in IGV).